 Consumers today undoubtedly understand that finding answers themselves from places like FAQ pages, chatbots or Help Centers, these self-service options aren’t powered by a human on the other end.
 Yet they’re nevertheless placing similar expectations for seamlessness on these non-human support options, as they do on human options (like phone, email, or in-person).
 That means that their expectations for a continuous and personal experience do not go away.

 When a consumer can’t find what they’re looking for themselves, and have to turn to a human agent for help:

 - 85% expect the agent to know about their previous chatbot interactions, and

 - 1 in 2 people expect agents to know that their previous FAQ searches were

 When thinking of an omnichannel strategy, it seems that self-service is a component that shouldn’t be forgotten.

-In the last three years, we’ve seen some really compelling trends from across the data gathered.
+In the last three years, we’ve seen some really compelling consumer expectations trends from across the data gathered.
 Here are a sample of just some of the ones outlined in this year’s Report: